osamaandosama/RL/README.md

 | RL model (PPO) | 7,825 | −21.8% | −26.7% | −0.86 |
 | Equal-weight (1/N) | 7,638 | −23.6% | −28.2% | −0.80 |

 > **Reading this fairly.** 2022 was a broad market downturn in which essentially every asset fell; since all strategies are long-only and fully invested, the loss reflects the market regime, not a model failure.
-The same PPO agent that finishes third here returns **+55.7%** over the full 2022–2024 window once the recovery is included — so a single down-year snapshot understates the model.
+The same PPO agent that finishes third here returns **+55.7%** over the full 2022–2024 window once the recovery is included, so a single down-year snapshot understates the model.

 ### Key findings

 - **PPO is the strongest DRL agent** (test Sharpe 0.87), followed by A2C, then SAC and TD3.
-- **On-policy methods (PPO, A2C) clearly beat off-policy methods (SAC, TD3)** within the 50k-step budget — the off-policy critics struggle to bootstrap value from the noisy, non-stationary daily reward signal.
+- **On-policy methods (PPO, A2C) clearly beat off-policy methods (SAC, TD3)** within the 50k-step budget; the off-policy critics struggle to bootstrap value from the noisy, non-stationary daily reward signal.
-- **The classical baselines remain hard to beat**: over the full test period no agent surpasses equal-weight (Sharpe 0.98) or Markowitz (0.95) on a risk-adjusted basis.
+- **The classical baselines remain hard to beat**: over the full test period, no agent surpasses equal-weight (Sharpe 0.98) or Markowitz (0.95) on a risk-adjusted basis.
 A simple 1/N rule is a remarkably strong baseline.
 - **PPO is also the most robust** to its risk-aversion and look-back settings, while TD3 is the most sensitive (even going negative at λ=1, L=60).
 - A **longer look-back (L=60)** helps the on-policy methods; both PPO and A2C peak there.

-> This is framed as a **benchmarking study**: the value is the controlled, honest comparison — including the finding that DRL does not automatically outperform simple classical allocation on this task.
+> This is framed as a **benchmarking study**: the value is the controlled, honest comparison including the finding that DRL does not automatically outperform simple classical allocation on this task.

 ## Figures